trevor4416/simple-combo-breaker/README.md

 # simple-combo-breaker
-A simplified version of Samy Kamkar's Combo Breaker built with spare parts.
+A simplified version of Samy Kamkar's Combo Breaker built with spare parts and 3D printed components.